Cross Border Truck Accidents are exceptionally complicated.

 CAN I SUE?

 Importantly, truck accidents must be very carefully investigated.
 Truck drivers, their trucks and their trailers, are commonly licensed in different states.
 Trucks routinely have problems with tires, hubs, and braking systems.
 In addition, each state and province imposes different truck safety regulations.
-Worker’s Safety Benefits also have to be properly applied for.
+Worker’s Safety Benefits also have to be properly assessed and applied for.

 Cross Border Accidents are exceptionally complicated.
 Each state has different Tort laws and prescribed time limits in which a claim can be brought.
 If you do not sue within the prescribed time limit you will not be allowed to do so.

-After a serious accident, you will need a lawyer in the state were the accident happened, and possibly in the state you purchased private insurance coverages.
+After a serious truck accident, you will need a lawyer in the state were the accident happened, and possibly in the state you purchased private insurance coverages.

 Call us for a free consultation.